 If the engine starts in gear, do not use it.
 Contact an authorized dealer.

 4. Set the throttle grip to START position.

-- 1. Throttle grip - Turn the main switch key to ON position and confirm three warning lamps light up with buzzer sound and then go off. - 6.
-Turn the main switch key to START position and release the key when the engine has started.
-The key returns to the original position, automatically.
+- 1. Throttle grip - 5.
+Turn the main switch key to ON position.

+- 1. Main switch key - 6.
+Turn the main switch key to START position and release the key when engine has started.
+Also, confirm warning lamp light up with buzzer sound and then go off.
+The key returns to the original position automatically.